|

 read about Abram’s chase after his nephew Lot, the

-“throne-seat” we recall how David mourned his son
+“throne-seat” we recall how David mourned his rebellious son

 Absalom, until he took his “seat by the city gate.”
 And